 - Although it is true that in most patients ophthalmopathy, goiter, and symptoms of thyrotoxicosis appear more or less coincidentally, it is also true that in certain cases eye signs might appear long before thyrotoxicosis is evident, or become worse when the thyrotoxicosis is subsiding or has been controlled by treatment.
 In approximately 20% of ophthalmopathy patients, ophthalmopathy appears before the onset of hyperthyroidism, in about 40% concurrently, and in about 20% in the six months after diagnosis.
 In the remainder, the eye disease initially becomes apparent after treatment of the hyperthyroidism, more often in patients treated with radioiodine.

-- It can often be difficult to distinguish between eye symptoms due to hyperthyroidism and those due to Graves' antibodies, not in the least because the two often occur coincidently.
+- It can may be be difficult to distinguish between eye symptoms due to hyperthyroidism and those due to Graves' antibodies, not in the least because the two often occur coincidently.
 What can make things particularly difficult, is that various patients with hyperthyroidism have lid retraction, which leads to stare and lid lag (due to contraction of the levator palpebrae muscles of the eyelids).
 This stare might then give the appearance of protruding eyeballs (proptosis), when none in fact exists.
 This subsides when the hyperthyroidism is treated.

 Graves' ophthalmopathy is characterized by inflammation of the extraocular muscles, orbital fat and connective tissue.
 It results in the following symptoms, which can be extremely distressing to the patient: